Hosting & Security

 We only host WordPress Multisite, and fine-tuned to support it, including Apache web servers with PHP, NGINX for load balancing, and MYSQL databases.

-In our US and AU regions, all images, documents, and other user files are uploaded securely to Amazon S3 so that they are able to be served at much faster speeds using Amazon’s vast cloud network.
+All images, documents, and other user files are uploaded securely to Amazon S3 so that they are able to be served at much faster speeds using Amazon’s vast cloud network.

 Cache and Traffic Spikes